openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 Please note that this feature is supported for the GitHub provider only.

+### GitOps commands on non-matching PipelineRun

+The PipelineRun will be restarted regardless of the annotations if the comment `/test <pipelinerun-name>` or `/retest <pipelinerun-name>` is used .
+This let you have control of PipelineRuns that gets only triggered by a comment on the pull request.

+### Custom GitOps commands

+Using the [on-comment]({{< relref "/docs/guide/authoringprs.md#matching-a-pipelinerun-on-a-regexp-in-a-comment" >}}) annotation on your `PipelineRun` you can define custom GitOps commands that will be triggered by the comments on the pull request.

+See the [on-comment]({{< relref "/docs/guide/authoringprs.md#matching-a-pipelinerun-on-a-regexp-in-a-comment" >}}) guide for more information.

-## Cancelling the PipelineRun
+## Cancelling a PipelineRun

 You can cancel a running PipelineRun by commenting on the PullRequest.

-For example if you want to cancel all your PipelinerRuns you can add a comment starting with `/cancel` and all PipelineRun attached to that pull or merge request will be cancelled.
+For example if you want to cancel all your PipelinerRuns you can add a comment starting with `/cancel` and all PipelineRun attached to that pull request will be cancelled.

 Example :